Freshmanwqwe/emotion-recognition/README.md

 Download models from https://huggingface.co/wind-strider/emotion-detection/tree/main

-Both "model_epoch_5.pth" and "yolo_face_detection.pt" has to be in the same directory as "testOnCamera.py" and "testOnMp4.py"
+Both "model_epoch_5.pth" and "yolo_face_detection.pt" has to be in the same directory as the file "testOnCamera.py" and "testOnMp4.py"

 ## Run